drlauridsen/Enode-for-HA/README.md

 Enode vehicle custom integration for Homeassistant

 Still betaversion, and only tested with Enode sandbox environment, since I am awaiting production access.
-Still missing some features, including working location sensor and translations.
+Still missing some features and translations.
 And might have bugs.
 But again - waiting until I have real-life vehicle access to continue work.
 Inspired by https://github.com/OldSmurf56/xpeng but I have chosen to make a custom integration instead of using nodered.
 The initial setup described by oldsmurf56 is basically the same, I have however made the linksession step easier, as described in step 3 in the enode setup..